hedmana/js_ml5/README.md

 - ml5.js: https://ml5js.org/

-To test out the different programs just open the corresponding "index.html" file in the browser.
+To test out the different programs just open their corresponding "index.html" file in your browser.

 ## Animal Classification
 The image_classification folder contains a simple web app based on the pre-trained MobileNet image classification model, found in the ml5.js library.
 Here's a list of what the model has been trained to recognize: https://github.com/ml5js/ml5-library/blob/main/src/utils/IMAGENET_CLASSES.js.
 To test the app just wait for the MobileNet model to load, and drop an image (JPG) in the box.